 To be fair the actors do a good job against the odds.
 Daisy Ridley and Adam Driver do their best and keep us watching, but I just wish the writers had given them something to get their teeth into.
 When the last-minute help arrives it is cringing bustlingly cheesy.
 At too many significant moments the artistic sensibility sinks into predictable mush.

 Finn and Poe, in spite of many fan’s suggestions, are portrayed as rigorously not gay.
 The trouble is, once again, they seem to be employed for little else other than comic effect.
 In the dark Poe holds up a torch and Rey holds up a lightsaber and they switch them on.
 Rey’s lightsaber completely outshines Poe’s torch leaving him mugging to the camera having been totally emasculated.
 Finn, who might also have been a love interest for Rey, gets an almost moment with a female fellow ex-storm trooper, but boy is it fleeting.
 His high point is to perform a cavalry charge along the outside of an enemy space ship against laser cannon.
 Is this STAR WARS or the charge of the light brigade I’m watching?

 There’s a lot of running, jumping and more running.
 So much so you half expect Tom Cruise to pop up and sprint across the screen.
 The constant too fast cutting of scenes ends up disconcerting the viewer from the film, numbing them to impact and involvement, and pushing them into incredulity.

-The final films stink of bad-decision-making, and few are more obvious than the narrative arc of Kylo Renn.
+The final films in the latest trilogy stink of bad-decision-making and few are more obvious than the narrative arc of Kylo Renn.

 I know I’m not alone in finding this all very disturbing.
 In Hollywood, women are finally standing up to the abuse they’ve been suffering for years and now one of the biggest blockbuster films has this twisted scenario at its core.
 Something seems very rotten in the heart of a galaxy far far away.